-The Channel Restaurant at Tolchester Marina serves really good crab cakes and a highly-rated bowl of cream of crab soup.
-Or you can enjoy grilled burger and hot dogs, cold drinks and live entertainment at Shanty Beach Bar.
+The Channel Restaurant at Tolchester Marina serves great crab cakes and a highly rated bowl of cream of crab soup.
+Or you can enjoy grilled burgers and hot dogs, cold drinks and live entertainment at Shanty Beach Bar.
 The music schedule features regional favorites like Bird Dog and the Road Kings as well as nationally renowned acts like contemporary country legends Pam Tillis and Lorrie Morgan.

 The marina provides its members and slip-holders with access to the private pool and beach.
 On any sunny weekend day, a festive fleet of small boats anchors out off the beach within listening distance of the music.